Disruption and recovery of the US domestic airline networks during the COVID-19 pandemic: Conclusion and discussion

-There are many interesting future directions that build on our results.
-First, in our study we have not been able to analyze how networks for individual airlines influence each other.
+There are many other interesting future directions that build on our results.
+First, in our study, we have not been able to analyze how networks for individual airlines influence each other.
 Analyzing competition between airlines from network changes in emergency situations could be an interesting line for future research.
 For example, our study found that RCs have significantly changed their network structure, but whether this change has led to a more similar network to other airlines' networks—increasing competition on certain routes, or whether it has led to a more dissimilar network to others, opening up completely new routes—is currently unclear.
 We can reveal this by analyzing distance matrices constructed by comparing networks across airlines over time \citep[see,][]{sugishita2021recurrence}.
-This is also relevant to the strategy of Southwest, which was the only airline to expand its network. \cite{cho2018longitudinal} pointed out that lower fares would be more attractive during periods of uncertainty.
-Our results imply that Southwest may be particularly well positioned to take advantage of this period of uncertainty.
-Further research is required to understand the long-term benefits of Southwest's network expansion identified in this study.
-Another limitation of this study is that we have not been able to determine how the network changed geographically.
+This is also relevant to the strategy of Southwest, which was the only airline to expand its network.
+Second, we have not been able to determine how the network changed geographically.
 Integrating geographical factors into the temporal network analysis warrants future work.
-Finally, an analysis of airlines in countries other than the US during the COVID-19 pandemic should be conducted, as well as network analyses for other emergent situations such as other disease outbreaks, financial crises, terror-related events, and natural disasters.
+Third, we have analyzed unweighted networks because we are especially interested in the structural changes due to the withdrawal of existing routes and the introduction of new routes.
+Analyzing the disruption and recovery process in consideration of total traffic volume and load factor is an interesting future direction.
+Changes in the aircraft mix are also worth investigating.
+Fourth, it seems that the return of FSCs to their pre-pandemic network structure is influenced by subsidies provided by the federal government.
+While challenging, it is an important task to assess the network structural changes that would occur if subsidies were eliminated.
+Fifth, an analysis of airlines in countries other than the US during the COVID-19 pandemic should be conducted, as well as network analyses for other emergent situations such as other disease outbreaks, financial crises, terror-related events, and natural disasters.
 We found that the network dynamics of FSCs, LCCs, and RCs differed significantly during the COVID-19 pandemic, but this might be a universal occurrence regardless of country or type of emergency, which further research could help resolve.
+We have also revealed how the airlines have recovered their networks.
+As a future direction, optimal recovery strategies are worth investigating for the next pandemic to come.